Xel-Naha/PurrPleaser3000S/README.md

 ## Usage

   1. Build your cat feeder.
-You can use the 3D Files here (also on: LINK) and the schematics to build your driver board our use the provided design to let it manufacture.
+You can use the 3D Files here (also on: [Printables](https://www.printables.com/model/1144196-purrpleaser3000s-an-automatic-single-cat-feeder)) and the schematics to build your driver board our use the provided design to let it manufacture.
 Further info at: climbing-engineer
   2. Download all external dependencies via the Arduino library manager.
-  3. Download this repository  / folder FP3000_PicoW (LINK!).
+  3. Download this repository  / folder [FP3000_PicoW](https://github.com/Poing3000/PurrPleaser3000S/tree/main/PP3000S_PicoW).
   4. Open FP3000_PicoW.ino  in the FP3000_PicoW folder.
   5. Change the settings in Credentials.h and PP3000S_Config.h according to your needs.
   6. IMPORTANT,  allow Flash to be used for LittleFS (Go to Tools -> Flash Size -> FS: 64kb)!
   7. Flash your Raspberry Pico W.
   8. Run it / let it be detected buy your home assistant (will be integrated automatically).
-  9. Configure your home assistant, e.g. build a Dashboard like this: LINK!
+  9. Configure your home assistant, e.g. build a Dashboard like in the examples: [HomeAssistant](https://github.com/Poing3000/PurrPleaser3000S/tree/main/HomeAssistant).
   10. Configure your Feeder via Home Assistant (Calibrate the scale, set your schedule..).
   11. Enjoy – See Home Assistant / Interface below.